If Mount Rigi, overlooking Lucerne, is Queen of the Mountains, then surely Harder Kulm is Interlaken’s King.

 Visiting Harder Kulm – FAQs

 Harder Kulm can be found in the Bernese Oberland area of the canton of Bern.

 The peak is perched above the popular Swiss resort of Interlaken, and is very easy to reach from town via the funicular railway.
 This means visitors can reach the viewpoint in just ten minutes.

 How can I visit Harder Kulm?

 The ten minute funicular trip from Interlaken will take you to the Two Lakes Bridge and Harder Kulm viewing point.
-This departs from the centre of town, near Interlaken Ost.
+The funicular departs from the centre of town, near Interlaken Ost train station.

 Alternatively you can hike up to the top via the marked three mile route, or visit as part of an organised day trip itinerary.

 If you don’t mind a steep climb, you can indeed hike to Harder Kulm.
 There is also a shorter walking trail once you get there.